ibm-cloud-docs/watsonxdata/opntlmtry_instana_dashboard.md

    - Click on the filter option in the dashboard.
    - Add the following filters:
-     - `metric.tag.Instanceid`: Enter the desired {{site.data.keyword.lakehouse_short}} instance ID.
+     - `otel.attribute.k8s.namespace.name`: Enter the desired {{site.data.keyword.lakehouse_short}} instance ID.
-     - `metric.tag.PodUid`: Enter the engine ID to filter data for a specific engine.
+     - `otel.attribute.service.name`: Enter the engine type to filter data for a specific engine.

    These filters help isolate metrics relevant to the selected engine within the chosen instance.
    {: note}